Wheeling station (Illinois)

 Wheeling is a station on Metra's North Central Service in Wheeling, Illinois.
 The station is 29.9 mi away from Chicago Union Station, the southern terminus of the line.
-In Metra's zone-based fare system, Wheeling is in zone F. As of 2018, Wheeling is the 134th busiest of Metra's 236 non-downtown stations, with an average of 348 weekday boardings.
+In Metra's zone-based fare system, Wheeling is in zone 3.
+As of 2018, Wheeling is the 134th busiest of Metra's 236 non-downtown stations, with an average of 348 weekday boardings.

-As of December 12, 2022, Wheeling is served by all 14 trains (seven in each direction) on weekdays.
+As of February 15, 2024, Wheeling is served by all 14 trains (seven in each direction) on weekdays.

 The station is located in an industrial development.
-Town Street ends at Wheeling Station as a cul-de-sac with parking in the middle of the U-Turn.
+Town Street ends at Wheeling station as a cul-de-sac with parking in the middle of the U-Turn.
 Additional parking can be found on the opposite side of the intersection of Town Street and Wheeling Road, and across the tracks on Northgate Parkway south of Illinois Route 68.